-Use Form 8868, Application for Automatic Extension of Time To File an Exempt Organization Return, to request an automatic extension of time to file.
+Use Form 8868, Application for Extension of Time To File an Exempt Organization Return or Excise Taxes Related to

+Employee Benefits Plans, to request an automatic extension of time to file.

 F. Amended Return/Final Return

 To amend the organization's return for any year, file a new return including any required schedules.
 Use the version of Form 990-EZ applicable to the year being amended.
 The amended return must provide all the information called for by the form and instructions, not just the new or corrected information.
 Check the "Amended return" box in Item B of the heading of the return.
 Also, list in Schedule O (Form 990) which parts and schedules of Form 990-EZ were amended and describe the amendments.